xtuml/mc/doc/notes/10247_mcenhance/10247_mcenhance_ant.md

 Questions:
 Do you have a file system or other persistent store?
+[Yes, a pretty big one.]
 Do I need to care about your mechanism for transport?
-(I think, no.)
+[No, the message movement will be at the hand-craft level and needs a pointer and a length.]
 Do you want both instance-states-only and full-instance dump capabilities?
+[yes]
-What do you anticipate the highest number of instances?
+What do you anticipate is the highest number of instances?
 (2^8?
 2^16 2^32)?
+[singletons, then 2^2, then 2^8]

 Have you been using the domain function safe-for-interrupts functionality?
-Is it working for you?
+[No, but the docs describe it as exactly what we need.]

 Would you rather mark classes as _included in_ or _excluded from_ tracing?
+[excluded from]

 5.3 Class-Specific Trace
 5.4 Tagging Interface Messages as Safe for Interrupts